-- A7. the principles of homeostasis; - A8. hormones and their importance in physiological processes; - A9. cell-cell communication in the autocrine, paracrine, endocrine and nervous systems; - A10. cell signalling pathways and their role in health and disease - A11. immunology and use of antibodies; - A12. cell signalling in normal and patho-physiology
+- A7. the principles of homeostasis; - A8. hormones and their importance in physiological processes; - A9. cell-cell communication in the autocrine, paracrine, endocrine and nervous systems; - A10. cell signalling pathways - A11. immunology and use of antibodies; - A12. cell signalling in normal and patho-physiology